-Nominations for office bearers shall be called at least one month prior to the commencement of the Annual Conference.
-Nominations received shall be declared at the beginning of the first day of the Annual Conference.
-Further nominations may be received up to noon on the first day of the Annual Conference.
-The election of office bearers shall be scheduled for the end of the first day of the Annual Conference.
+Nominations for office bearers shall be called at least two months prior to the commencement of the Annual Conference.
+Nominations received shall be declared two weeks prior to the first day of the Annual Conference.
+The election of office bearers shall be scheduled for the Annual Conference, at or after the end of the first day.

 The Executive shall comprise the office bearers, the Immediate Past President ex officio (with his/her concurrence), five other members elected by the Council, and one additional member (optional) who shall be coopted by the Executive from among the current membership of the Council if the Executive so desires.

 Office bearers shall hold office for the period of time between Annual Conferences of the Council.
 Incumbent office bearers of the Council are eligible for renomination and election.